adarraji/nextjs-blog/README.md

 ### MongoDB URL

-In the `index.js` replace `process.env.MONGO` with your MongoDB url
+In `src/utils/db.js` replace `process.env.MONGO` with your MongoDB url